-First He warned them that many false messiahs would come claiming to be Him.
-Next came wars and rumors of wars, but He said not to be alarmed by such things, they wouldn’t be signs of the end.
+First, He warned them many false messiahs would come claiming to be Him.
+Next, came wars and rumors of wars, but He said not to be alarmed by such things, they wouldn’t be signs of the end.
 Then He gave the “birth pang” signs, famines, earthquakes and, in Luke’s account, pestilence.
 These are signature signs of coming judgment that Jesus said would lead up to the end.

 Finally, in Matt.
 24:15, He gave them the first clear sign.
 An abomination that causes desolation would be set up in the Holy Place.
 They knew this had happened once before.
 The Syrian ruler Antiochus Epiphanes had set one up almost 200 years earlier as part of his demand that they worship him as God.
 It made the temple unfit for use, and the way the Lord had miraculously cleansed it is still celebrated every year in the Feast of Hanukkah.
 It was the only time it had ever happened.
 Jesus said when they saw that happen again, they should immediately flee into the mountains.

 He said the abomination of desolation will bring about the Great Tribulation, a terrible time of judgment, the worst the world ever has seen or ever will see.
 He said if he didn’t bring it to an end at the appointed time no one on Earth would survive, but for the sake of the elect He would bring it to its end.
-He said when He did that the sun and moon would stop shining and the stars would fall out of the sky (Matt.
+He said when He did, the sun and moon would stop shining, and the stars would fall out of the sky (Matt.
 24:29).
-Then they’d see His sign, the only source of light in the dark sky, and finally they will see Him coming in the clouds of the sky with power and great glory (Matt.
+Then they’d see His sign, the only source of light in the dark sky.
+And finally, they will see Him coming in the clouds with power and great glory (Matt.
 24:30).

 What Was He Waiting For?

 Then there’s the issue of the apparent dead time between the resurrection and the ascension.
 What was that all about?
 He didn’t do any public teaching or healing, and there were no other miracles either.
-After His meeting with the disciples on Resurrection Sunday there were only 6 more recorded appearances.
-4 were to the disciples (John 20:26-31, John 21:1-23, Matt.
+After His meeting with the disciples on Resurrection Sunday, there were only six more recorded appearances.
+Four were to the disciples (John 20:26-31, John 21:1-23, Matt.
 28:16-20, Acts 1:3-8), one was to James (1 Cor.
 15:7) and one was to about 500 others, his only public appearance (1 Cor.
 15:6) between the resurrection and the ascension.

 The Unmistakable Sign

-Before the cross these leaders had asked the Lord for a sign to prove He was the messiah.
+Before the cross, these leaders had asked the Lord for a sign to prove He was the Messiah.
 Even though His ministry was characterized by miracles that confirmed Old Testament prophecies about Him, He told them the only sign He would give them was the sign of the prophet Jonah.
-He said just as Jonah spent three days and three nights in the belly of a great fish, He would spend 3 days and 3 nights in the belly of the Earth (Matt.
+He said just as Jonah spent three days and three nights in the belly of a great fish, He would spend three days and three nights in the belly of the Earth (Matt.
 12:40).